 VMware Tanzu is built for enterprises that must deploy and manage applications at scale.
-Tanzu isn't a single product, but rather a suite of products designed to modernize both applications and the infrastructure on which they run.
+VMware Tanzu is a portfolio of individual Tanzu-branded products, rather than a single product.
+It's designed to modernize both applications and the infrastructure on which they run.
 VMware's Kubernetes offering is called VMware Tanzu Kubernetes Grid.

 This article is part of